p-trojan/northwind-example/README.md

 I have not decided yet which technologies I will use, so the above list may change.

 ### Notes:
-Remember to create schema in MySQL *northwind-example*.
+Remember to create schema in MySQL `northwind-example` or change settings in `DatabaseConfig.java`

 ### Done:
 - [x] Hibernate added